rokucommunity/roku-deploy/README.md

     });
     ```

+## bsconfig.json
+Another common config file is [bsconfig.json](https://github.com/rokucommunity/brighterscript#bsconfigjson-options), used by the [BrighterScript](https://github.com/rokucommunity/brighterscript) project and the [BrightScript extension for VSCode](https://github.com/rokucommunity/vscode-brightscript-language).
+Since many of the config settings are shared between `roku-deploy.json` and `bsconfig.json`, `roku-deploy` supports reading from that file as well.
+Here is the loading order:
+ - if `roku-deploy.json` is found, those settings are used.
+ - if `roku-deploy.json` is not found, look for `bsconfig.json` and use those settings.

+Note that When roku-deploy is called from within a NodeJS script, the options passed into the roku-deploy methods will override any options found in `roku-deploy.json` and `bsconfig.json`.

 ## Files Array

 The files array is how you specify what files are included in your project.
 Any strings found in the files array must be relative to `rootDir`, and are used as include _filters_, meaning that if a file matches the pattern, it is included.